wp-plugins/wp-fjqgrid/readme.txt

 * Some themes may require a css tuning to display properly all the elements.

 = Which are the know limitations or issues? =
-* You cannot use dashes in the table name
-* Your table MUST have the first field that must be primary key
+* Your table MUST have the first field set as primary key
 * There are security issues.
 Probably should limit access to logged-in users
 * The fields render and size are set to a default, possible but not easy to set them for each field
-* No decode/pull down lists awailable
+* No decode/pull down lists available
-* edit/delete/insert does not check for errors! simply refuse to work... will be fixed in future realises, but until now...
+* CRUD edit/delete/insert does not check for errors! simply refuse to work...
+* (all these will be fixed in future releases, but until now...)

 = Third parts js and css =
 * jqGrid: jQuery Grid Plugin 4.4.3 – last version which support IE6 - from http://www.trirand.com/blog/jqgrid/downloads/jquery.jqGrid-4.4.3.zip